sonnemaf/ReflectionIT.HighPerformance/README.md

 | StringPool                 |  9.644 μs | 0.1712 μs |  1.00 | 0.0916 |     872 B |        1.00 |
 | CommunityToolkitStringPool | 33.457 μs | 0.5034 μs |  3.47 | 0.1831 |    1920 B |        2.20 |
 | NewString                  |  6.316 μs | 0.0828 μs |  0.66 | 3.5324 |   29600 B |       33.94 |

+## Contributing

+If you find an issue or have suggestions file an issue on the this repository.

+### Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).

+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## License

+MIT